Animal Tissues Class 9

 2. Simple Cuboidal Epithelium: Found in glandular tissue and kidney tubules for secretion and absorption.

-3. Simple Columnar Epithelium: Lines the digestive tract, optimized for absorption, and often has microvilli.
+3. Simple Columnar Epithelium: Lines the digestive tract, optimised for absorption, and often has microvilli.

 4. Stratified Squamous Epithelium: Offers protection on surfaces like the skin and oesophagus.